codesmith-gmbh/forge-res/aws/CloudFormation/DnsCertificate/dnsCertificate.md

 custom resource lambda function allows the creation of DNS verified ACM SSL certificate.

-## Usage

-To use the custom resource in your cloudformation template, you must first install the hyperdrive core in your account.
-Alternativaly, you can install it manually.
-We describe the usage with the hyperdive core.

 ### Syntax

 To create a new ACM certificate, add the following resource to your